- Address: 105 Waterloo Quay, Wellington

 - Tenants: Hurricanes (rugby union), Wellington Lions (rugby union), Wellington Phoenix (football)

 Extra stadium info – Sky Stadium

-In 2007, the Sky Stadium hosted an exhibition match between the Wellington Phoenix and the LA Galaxy from the United States.
-31,000 people showed up for the football game.
-It was the highest home attendance of the Wellington Phoenix in their inaugural season.
-In 2007, the venue hosted the first A-League game of the Wellington Phoenix with 14,000 people in attendance.
+In 2007, the Sky Stadium hosted the first A-League game of the Wellington Phoenix.
+14,000 people showed up for the football match.
 The Wellington Phoenix finished eighth place in their inaugural A-League season.
 They gathered 20 points in 21 matches during that football season.
 Five of those 21 games ended in a win.
 Five games ended in a draw and 11 games ended in a loss.